America's Most Historic Prison

 Eastern State Penitentiary was once the most famous and expensive prison in the world, but stands today in ruin, a haunting world of crumbling cellblocks and empty guard towers.
 Its vaulted, sky-lit cells held nearly 85,000 people over its long history, including bank robber "Slick Willie" Sutton and "Scarface" Al Capone.

 Eastern State Penitentiary Historic Site is currently open Wednesday through Monday from 10:00 am to 5:00 pm.
-We are closed on Tuesdays and on the following holidays: Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Day.
+The historic site is closed on Tuesdays.

 Become a Member

-Members support the work we do every day and receive exclusive benefits like free daytime admission, invitations to members-only experiences, special discounts, and more!
+Revisit the past.
+Rethink the future.
+Members support the work we do every day and receive exclusive benefits like free daytime historic site admission, special discounts, Halloween Nights perks, and more!

 Collaboratory for Justice Education